hoffmangroup/genomedata/doc/genomedata.rst

         [...]

 .. note::
-    If used as a context manager, chromosome access is memoized.
+    If Genome is used as a context manager, it will clean up any opened Chromosomes automatically.
     If not, the Genome object (and all opened chromosomes) should be closed manually with a call to :meth:`Genome.close`.